tldr-pages/tldr/pages/common/rtl_sdr.md

 > I/Q recorder for RTL-SDR receivers.
 > More information: <https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr>.

-- Save RAW data from frequency specified in Hz in file:
+- Save RAW data from a frequency (specified in Hz) to a file:

 `rtl_sdr -f {{100000000}} {{path/to/file}}`